DataFlexCode/DTAI/README.md

 The only project currently included is AI.SRC, used to test the file upload capability for Claude.

 # TODO ITEMS
- [ ] The current library is being used with DataFlex 19.1.
+ [ ] Add error message if a request is made without an API key [X] The current library is being used with DataFlex 19.1.
 It needs to be migrated to 25.0, while retaining 19.1 compatibility.
  [ ] On the Request side, support other parameters besides the max tokens, model id (e.g. Temperature, number of completions, top_p, etc)
- [ ] Add a Mixin class to provide common base64 / MIME type / file attachment code [ ] A unified struct needs to be defined to contain the responses received from the AIs and MakeRequest implemented in all interfaces using this struct as a return value
+ [X] Add a Mixin class to provide common base64 / MIME type / file attachment code [x] A unified struct needs to be defined to contain the responses received from the AIs and MakeRequest implemented in all interfaces using this struct as a return value
+     [X] Update MakeRequest for cClaudeInterface
+     [ ] Update MakeRequest for cGrokInterface
+     [ ] Update MakeRequest for cGeminiInterface
+     [ ] Update MakeRequest for cChatGPTInterface
  [ ] More post processing support for the response.
 AIs generate markdown text (unless instructed othewise), this needs to be converted to something displayable (e.g. HTML, looking at pandoc for this)
  [ ] Determine some way to control timeout-Grok and some OpenAI models in particular do not return a response before the standard 30 second timeout results in a "Http Transfer Failed" error
  [ ] Logging of AI requests/responses/stats
  [ ] A demonstration program that has:
-   - A radio group to select the AI to use
+     [X] A radio group to select the AI to use
-   - A comboform that allows you to select the model to use for the currently select AI
-   - A text edit control to enter a text prompt
-   - A file selection dialog to select optional attachments to send with the prompt
-   - A HTML control displaying the response
+     [x] A comboform that allows you to select the model to use for the currently select AI [X] Comboform automatically updated when model changed [ ] Store model list in property of AI subclass so that API request is not needed everytime [X] A text edit control to enter a text prompt [x] A file selection dialog to select optional attachments to send with the prompt [X] procedure OnFileDropped implemented to add files to grid [ ] Add ability to delete files in the grid [X] A HTML control displaying the response (cWebBrowser2)

 Matt Davidian August 2025